Pulpectomy (Baby Root Canal) for Children in Ottawa

 Pain Management

 Children's ibuprofen manages post-treatment discomfort effectively.
 Most children need pain medication only for 1-2 days.
-If significant pain persists beyond 3-4 days or worsens rather than improving, contact us.
+If significant pain persists beyond 3-4 days or worsens, contact us immediately.

 Swelling & Antibiotics